 Minorities are defined as non-white populations.
 Within the Greater Akron area, black populations are by far the most common minority group, though several other minority populations exist throughout the area.
-The highest concentrations of minority populations are in the Akron, particularly in West Akron and, to a slightly lesser extent, in the Middlebury, East Akron, and North Hill sections of the city.
-There is also a high minority population in the Twinsburg Heights section of Twinsburg Township.
-Other notable concentrations of minority populations can be found in portions of the cities of Barberton, Kent, Ravenna, Streetsboro and Twinsburg, and Copley and Twinsburg townships.
-Summit County has far more racial diversity than the balance of planning region.
+The highest concentrations of minority populations are in the Akron (52%), particularly in West Akron and, to a slightly lesser extent, in the Middlebury, East Akron, and North Hill sections of the city.
+There is also a high minority population in the Twinsburg Heights section of Twinsburg (36%).
+Other notable concentrations of minority populations can be found in portions of the cities of Fairlawn (30%) Kent (25%), Streetsboro (26%), Ravenna (24%) Barberton (21%), Cuyahoga Falls (21%).